Noise Levels in The West Side, Eureka, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern The West Side sounds about 45% louder than Western The West Side to the human ear, a 5.4 dBA gap.
+To the human ear, noise in southern The West Side sounds about 67% louder than in central The West Side, a 7.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?